60 Meanings

 Said that we can do it

-You know I wanna do it again
+You know I want to do it again

-(Shut the door, baby, don't say a word)
+Shut the door baby, don't say a word

-Every morning there's a heartache hanging from the corner
+Every morning there's a heartache hanging from the corner of my girlfriend's four post bed

-I know it's not mine and I know she thinks she loves me
+I know it's not mine and I know she thinks she loves me but I can never believe what she's said

 Turn me around again